-White supremacist channels on Telegram promoted the July 14 release of the ebook "The Hard Reset: A Terrorgram Publication."
+White supremacist channels on Telegram are promoted the July 14 release of the ebook "The Hard Reset: A Terrorgram Publication."
 The book is very likely to encourage violent attacks against elected officials, political representatives, government facilities, law enforcement, religious communities, commercial facilities, and perceived ideologically opposed individuals.
-The same social media channels that promoted the book also celebrated attacks by individuals such as Payton Gendron, who killed ten people in a mass shooting attack in Buffalo, New York in June.
-They also called for the 14th of each month to be "our day", likely increasing the risk of attacks around the middle of each month.
+It is also very likely to share tactics on how to carry out attacks.
+The same social media channels that promoted the book also celebrate attacks by individuals such as Payton Gendron who killed ten people in a mass shooting attack in Buffalo in June.
+They also call for the 14th of each month to be "our day" likely increasing the risk of attacks around the middle of each month.